Glamorgan cattle: Decline

 The cows were reputed to be very good milkers, producing high butterfat milk, and were held in high regard by King George III, who had a herd of them on his farm in Windsor.
 He also used Glamorgan oxen for farm work.
-The breed was not esteemed for its ability to produce high yields of beef however, and during the nineteenth century it became increasingly common to cross Glamorgan cattle with other breeds such as Hereford cattle, Ayrshire cattle, and Shorthorn cattle to improve the beef yield, and in time, the breed would almost disappear due to crossbreeding and farmers moving to other breeds.
+The breed was not esteemed for its ability to produce high yields of beef however, and during the 19th century it became increasingly common to cross Glamorgan cattle with other breeds such as Hereford, Ayrshire, and Shorthorn cattle to improve the beef yield, and in time, the breed would almost disappear due to crossbreeding and farmers moving to other breeds.

-In 1875 John Coleman in his The Cattle of Great Britain wrote: "... they have gradually declined in character and in numbers, until at the present time there is no pure herd of these cattle to be found in the county where they were so long held supreme.", and R. J. Colyer wrote: "By the close of the [19th] century the effect of cross-breeding had been such that no pure Glamorgan herds remained."
+In 1875 John Coleman in his The Cattle of Great Britain wrote: "they have gradually declined in character and in numbers, until at the present time there is no pure herd of these cattle to be found in the county where they were so long held supreme.", and R. J. Colyer wrote: "By the close of the [19th] century the effect of cross-breeding had been such that no pure Glamorgan herds remained."
 By the 1920s it was generally thought that the breed was effectively extinct.